ME R-CNN: Multi-Expert R-CNN for Object Detection: Related Works

-{\bf Object Detection.} Object detection is one of the most challenging tasks in computer vision.
-Prior to the introduction of CNNs, non-CNN based object detection approaches, such as HOG-SVM, DPM, etc., were widely used for classifying RoIs into corresponding object categories~\cite{NDalalCVPR05,PFelzenswalbPAMI2010,FKhanCVPR2012,TMalisiewiczICCV2011}.
+Object detection is one of the most challenging tasks in computer vision.
+Prior to the introduction of CNNs, non-CNN based object detection approaches, such as HOG-SVM (Histogram of Oriented Gradient - Support Vector Machines), DPM (Deformable Part Models), etc., were widely used for classifying RoIs into corresponding object categories~\cite{NDalalCVPR05,PFelzenswalbPAMI2010,FKhanCVPR2012,TMalisiewiczICCV2011}.
 Within the past several years, multiple attempts have been made to use CNNs for object detection.
-Prominent methods among them are R-CNN~\cite{RGirshickCVPR2014} and its descendants~\cite{JDaiNIPS2016,RGirshickICCV2015,KHeICCV2017,KHeECCV2014,SRenNIPS2015} that provided the state-of-the-art performance.
+Prominent methods among them are R-CNN~\cite{RGirshickCVPR2014} and its descendants~\cite{JDaiNIPS2016,RGirshickICCV2015,KHeICCV2017,KHeECCV2014,SRenNIPS2015} that provided the state-of-the-art performance for both localization accuracy and speed.

 Although having achieved the top-notch performance, R-CNNs have not yet exploited some of the effective strategies which conventional object detection methods commonly use for boosting the performance.
 While the R-CNNs rely on heuristics to select hard negative examples, Shrivastava et al.~\cite{AShrivastavaCVPR2016} and Wang et al.~\cite{XWangCVPR2017} used the online hard example mining (OHEM) to automatically select hard examples with high optimization loss in every iteration of training.
 These approaches were motivated by the offline bootstrapping idea for training a classical object detection method \cite{NDalalCVPR05}.